 The program offers a well structured didactic curriculum.
-All fellows attend weekly lectures on Wednesday morning which includes Journal Club, Morbidity and Mortality Conference, and a core lecture series in Pain Medicine.
+All fellows attend weekly lectures on Wednesday morning which includes Journal Club, Morbidity and Mortality Conference, and a core lecture series in Pain Medicine given by staff from various specialties ( PM&R, Anesthesia, Medicine , Urology, Psychiatry, Neurology, Ob/Gyn, Psychology, Palliative care).
 In addition, all institutions offer daily/weekly didactic sessions.
-The didactics and clinical experience are designed to prepare the pain fellow for the ABPMR Pain Medicine Certification examination.
+The didactics and clinical experiences are designed to prepare the pain fellow for the ABPMR Pain Medicine Certification examination.

 The goal of the program is to provide a wide diversity of experience in the field of Pain Medicine in both outpatient and inpatient settings.
-The ratio of outpatient to inpatient rotations is 1:1.
-Substantial training in interventional pain procedures and minor surgical procedures (Pumps and Stimulators) will be emphasized.
-In addition to general musculoskeletal pain disorders, there will be a great deal of exposure to headache and facial pain, palliative and cancer pain and pediatric pain issues.
+The rotations are approximately 45% pain and spine procedures, 10% inpatient and consultation, 5% Electrodiagnosis, 40% clinics (Pain, Spine, Pre-interventional, etc.).
+Training in conservative pain management and interventional pain procedures, including minor surgical procedures (medication pumps and neurostimulators) will be emphasized.
+In addition to general musculoskeletal pain disorders, there will be training in the management of headache and facial pain, palliative and cancer pain.

-The pain fellow will work alongside physiatrists, anesthesiologists, neurologists, pediatricians, psychiatrists and psychologists in obtaining expertise in multidisciplinary pain management.
+The pain fellow will work alongside Physiatrists, Anesthesiologists, Neurologists, Psychiatrists and Psychologists in obtaining expertise in multidisciplinary pain environment.